ory/kratos/docs/docs/cli/kratos-identities-get.md

 kratos identities get \$(kratos identities list --format json | jq -r 'map(select(.recovery_addresses[].value | endswith("@ory.sh"))) | .[].id')

-I have to admit, this is not easy if you don't speak jq fluently.
+We have to admit, this is not easy if you don't speak jq fluently.
 What about opening an issue and telling us what predefined selectors you want to have? https://github.com/ory/kratos/issues/new/choose